synhya/celeste-unity/Readme.md

 as I had to set Every particle's position with cpu each frame.

 Death Effect is implemented with pooling because
-I had to create 8 game objects for each circles.
+I had to create 8 game objects for circles.
 Pooling system is left be more optimized.
 Death Circles would be more pretty if they behave like [metaball](https://www.shadertoy.com/view/wd3SzS).